WasmEdge/WasmEdge/docs/book/en/src/sdk/go/0.11.2/ref.md

     store := wasmedge.NewStore()

-    // Register the loaded WASM `ast` into store with the export module name "mod". res := executor.RegisterModule(store, ast, "mod")
+    // Register the loaded WASM `ast` into store with the export module name "mod". mod, res := executor.Register(store, ast, "mod")
     if err != nil {
       fmt.Println("WASM registration FAILED:", err.Error())
       return
     }

+    // ...

+    // Resources deallocations.
+    executor.Release()
+    stat.Release()
+    store.Release()
+    mod.Release()
+    ```

+2. Register an existing `Module` instance and export the module name

+    Besides instantiating and registering an `AST` object, developers can register an existing `Module` instance into the store with exporting the module name (which is in the `Module` instance already).
+    This case occurs when developers create a `Module` instance for the host functions and want to register it for linking.
+    For the details about the construction of host functions in `Module` instances, please refer to the [Host Functions](#host-functions).

+    ```go
+    // ...
+    // Assume that the `ast` is the output `*wasmedge.AST` object from the loader
+    // and has passed the validation.
-    // Assume that the `impobj` is the `*wasmedge.ImportObject` for host functions. impobj := ...
+    // Assume that the `conf` is the `*wasmedge.Configure` object.

-    err = executor.RegisterImport(store, impobj)
+    // Create the statistics object.
+This step is not necessary if the statistics
+    // is not needed.
+    stat := wasmedge.NewStatistics()
+    // Create the executor object.
+    // For executor creation with default configuration and without statistics,
+    // you can use `wasmedge.NewExecutor()` instead.
+    executor := wasmedge.NewExecutorWithConfigAndStatistics(conf, stat)
+    // Create the store object.
+The store is the WASM runtime structure core. store := wasmedge.NewStore()

+    // Create a module instance for host functions. mod := wasmedge.NewModule("mod")
+    // ...
+    // Create and add the host functions, tables, memories, and globals into the module instance.
+    // ...

+    // Register the module instance into store with the exported module name.
+    // The export module name is in the module instance already. res := executor.RegisterImport(store, mod)
     if err != nil {
-      fmt.Println("Import object registration FAILED:", err.Error())
+      fmt.Println("WASM registration FAILED:", err.Error())
       return
     }

+    // ...

+    // Resources deallocations.
     executor.Release()
     stat.Release()
     store.Release()
-    impobj.Release()
+    mod.Release()
     ```

-2. Instantiate modules
+3. Instantiate an `AST` object to an anonymous `Module` instance

     WASM or compiled-WASM modules should be instantiated before the function invocation.
-    Note that developers can only instantiate one module into the `Store` object, and in that case, the old instantiated module will be cleaned.
-    Before instantiating a WASM module, please check the [import section](https://webassembly.github.io/spec/core/syntax/modules.html#syntax-import) for ensuring the imports are registered into the `Store` object.
+    Before instantiating a WASM module, please check the [import section](https://webassembly.github.io/spec/core/syntax/modules.html#syntax-import) for ensuring the imports are registered into the `Store` object for linking.

     ```go
     // ...